emmacadavra/ci-portfolio1-spc/TESTING.md

 ### **Responsive Design and Functionality**

-(How I tested responsive design + browser stack!)

-The site's functionality has been tested and confirmed as fully responsive across different breakpoints with no issues on the following browsers on both mobile and desktop:
+The site's functionality has been tested and confirmed as fully responsive across different breakpoints on the following browsers:

 * Google Chrome
 * Mozilla Firefox
 * Microsoft Edge
+* Opera
 * Safari

+It has also been tested across different browsers on a variety of virtual operating systems such as Mac, iOS, Android and Windows through the use of [**BrowserStack**](https://www.browserstack.com/live).

 ### **Testing of Site Features**